rma92/openbsd-net-ansibles/README.md

 ## Old versions of OpenBSD - set install URL to something with the packages
 ```
 echo "https://ftp.lysator.liu.se/pub/OpenBSD" > /etc/installurl
+pkg_add python-3.8.12
 ```
 (On vultr's install, the default content is "https://cdn.openbsd.org/pub/OpenBSD",  however old versions are not kept on OpenBSD's FTP)

+Vultr systems had Python installed, but ansible won't work if Python is not present, and it's not in the default install.

 ## Add a root ssh key for using ansible
 ### Create a key (as your normal user)